benimahat1291/HackerNoonNextJS/README.md

 ## Description

 A clone of the hackernoon story page, built using NEXT.js.
 Demonstrates Crud functionality using serverless functions to handle reactions to a story.
+CURRENT NOT DEPLOYED

-link to real site: https://hackernoon.com/tagged/hackernoon-top-story
+link to the hackernoon story page: https://hackernoon.com/tagged/hackernoon-top-story

 ## Installation Instructions